Building Indias Digital and Industrial Future with AI

 Major discussion points

-– Telecom networks are evolving into intelligent, AI-enabled infrastructure.
+– Telecom networks are evolving from simple connectivity providers to intelligent, AI-enabled platforms that underpin Digital Public Infrastructure (DPI).

-– Avoiding fragmentation through global standards, open APIs and collaborative blueprints.
+– Avoiding fragmented or parallel digital infrastructures requires interoperable open standards, APIs and collaborative blueprints.

-– India’s DPI model as a blueprint for the Global South.
+– India’s open, scalable DPI model is positioned as a template for the Global South, combining open protocols with diplomatic outreach.

 Overall purpose / goal of the discussion